right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 #9.
 What are the factors that usually influence your purchase?

-This open-ended question is a great example of a Research Survey.
-It is aimed at uncovering factors that may influence the purchase decisions of customers.
+This open-ended question is extremely useful for researchers and is aimed at uncovering factors that may influence the purchase decisions of customers.
 It is an important one since brands sometimes may not be able to predict everything that customers may be expecting.
-The answers may not only help you improve on certain factors but also introduce new practices to attract and retain customers.

 #10.
 What are one or more things that may stop you from making a purchase with us?